marianaluduena/qa-manual-wander-professional-project/README.md

 ### Test Cases 🧪

-Check all the test cases I wrote during the training per User Story:
+Check all the test cases I wrote during the training per User Story. **It includes a regression testing sheet in the US-05 Frontend:**

 ### Frontend Test Cases